1912 Republican Convention: TR Starts the Bull Moose Party

 - America's Rise to a World Power (1890-1945)

 - 1910s America

-- How did Roosevelt’s decision to run as a third party candidate affect the outcome of the election?
+- How does a political “third party” affect the outcome of a presidential election?

 Determine the central ideas or information of a primary or secondary source; provide an accurate summary that makes clear the relationships among the key details and ideas.